All Products

 Note

 If you use the backup center with kubectl, upgrade the migrate-controller component to the latest version before you troubleshoot issues.
-The upgrade does not affect existing backups.
+This upgrade does not affect existing backups.
 For more information about how to upgrade the component, see Manage components.

 • Move the pointer over Failed or PartiallyFailed in the Status column to view a brief error message, such as RestoreError: snapshot cross region request failed.image.png

-• Backup task
+• Backup job

 kubectl -n csdr describe applicationbackup <backup-name>